atran333/peee/README.md

  ## Screenshots
  ![](unknown.png?raw=true)
+ This screenshot is output by using our Canvas class that draws the header (Boss Baby: The Game), and two GameObjects of the actual Boss Baby and the background.
+The Boss Baby GameObject is able to move around and make sounds, which was done by creating two GameComponents and adding them to a vector of GameComponents* within the Boss Baby GameObject
  ## Dependencies
 `sudo apt-get install libpthread-stubs0-dev libgl1-mesa-dev libx11-dev libxrandr-dev libfreetype6-dev libglew1.5-dev libjpeg8-dev libsndfile1-dev libopenal-dev libudev-dev libxcursor-dev`
  ## Installation/Usage